 The Best Last Chance Event.
 I had missed out on The Last Chance Event a week or so before and at that time, there was minimal guarantee that I’d actually be able to participate in 2019 Vasaloppet.
 But I wanted to explore their trail system at least once.
 So, on a whim, I made an unannounced weekend trip to Mora, MN, to partake in the 20 km event.

-Beyond Birkie Fever by Walter Rhein, some time ago and decided to pick it up again.
+The drive to Mora did more than just provide a weekend getaway.
+I had heard a chapter or so of the book, Beyond Birkie Fever by Walter Rhein, some time ago and decided to pick it up again.
 Imagine, the hard slightly uninviting exterior of an Eclairs chocolate that takes a good and deliberate bite to crack but shielding behind it is a gooey and yummy interior.
 And the feeling of its stickiness – to the tongue, teeth and inner folds of mouth – with a lingering taste reminding of good times well after the chocolate has disappeared.
 This book, in a nutshell, is a lot like, an Eclairs chocolate!
 The miles just rolled on and so did the hours.
 Next thing I knew, I was greeted by a Welcome To Mora sign by the roadside!